tegaomare/moviementor/README.md

 2. Sign Up or Log In: Create a new account or log in using your existing credentials to unlock the full potential of Moviementor.

 3. Explore Movies: Start discovering new movies by browsing through the vast collection

+## License

+MovieMentor is licensed under the MIT License.